- Can bile duct cancer be found early?

 If the cancer blocks the release of bile and pancreatic juices into the intestine, a person might not be able to digest fatty foods.
 The undigested fat can also cause stools to be unusually pale.
 They might also be bulky, greasy, and float in the toilet.

 When bilirubin levels in the blood get high, it can also come out in the urine and turn it dark.

 Early bile duct cancers usually do not cause pain, but more advanced cancers may cause abdominal pain, especially below the ribs on the right side.

 People with bile duct cancer may not feel hungry and may lose weight (without dieting).

 Some people with bile duct cancer develop fevers.

 Nausea and vomiting

-This is not a common symptom of bile duct cancer, but it may be seen in people who develop an infection (cholangitis) as a result of bile duct blockage.
-It is often seen along with a fever.
+These are not common symptoms of bile duct cancer, but they may occur in people who develop an infection (cholangitis) as a result of bile duct blockage.
+They are often seen along with a fever.